Homage (feudal)

 Homage (/ˈhɒmɪdʒ/ or /oʊ'mA:zh/) (from Medieval Latin hominaticum, lit. "pertaining to a man") in the Middle Ages was the ceremony in which a feudal tenant or vassal pledged reverence and submission to his feudal lord, receiving in exchange the symbolic title to his new position (investiture).
 It was a symbolic acknowledgement to the lord that the vassal was, literally, his man (homme).
 The oath known as "fealty" implied lesser obligations than did "homage".
-Further, one could swear "fealty" to many different overlords with respect to different land holdings, but "homage" could only be performed to a single liege, as one could not be "his man" (i.e., committed to military service) to more than one "liege lord".
+Further, one could swear "fealty" to many different overlords with respect to different land holdings, but "homage" could be performed to only a single liege, as one could not be "his man" (i.e., committed to military service) to more than one "liege lord".

 The ceremony of homage was used in many regions of Europe to symbolically bind two men together.
-The vassal to-be would go down on their knee and place their palms together as if praying.
+The vassal to-be would go down on his knee and place his palms together as if praying.
 The lord to-be would place his hands over the hands of the vassal, while the vassal made a short declaration of belonging to the lord (see image).
 The new chief and subordinate would sometimes then kiss each other on the mouth (the osculum) to symbolize their friendship.
 In this way one of the fundamental bonds of feudal society was sealed.

 It is likely that the ceremony of homage, as well as the institution itself, was derived in part from the ceremony of recommendation that had been in use since the early Middle Ages.
 The bonds of homage involved rights and obligations for both vassal and lord.
 The lord promised to provide protection and assistance to his vassal, as well as to provide for his upkeep, often by conceding rights over a piece of the lord's manorial holdings.
 The vassal owed obedience and devotion, as well as counsel and aid in times of war, to the lord.
 The latter could be fulfilled by military provisions as well as presence at the lord's council.
 This bond of mutual obligation was in many ways modelled after the bond of son and father.